 Aetna AFO and KAFO Exclusions and Non-Covered Indications

-Reusable elastic ankle sleeves: Covered for acute and rehabilitative stages of ankle injury treatment.
-Experimental for chronic instability or re-injury prevention.
+Reusable elastic ankle sleeves: Covered in the acute and rehabilitative stages of an ankle injury.
+Not covered for chronic instability or re-injury prevention.
+Same experimental designation.

-Orthoplast ankle stirrups: Covered after acute injury only.
-Experimental for chronic instability or re-injury prevention.
+Orthoplast ankle stirrups: Covered after acute injury.
+Not covered for chronic instability or re-injury prevention.

-Lace-up ankle braces: This is the one exception.
-Covered for acute ankle injuries, chronically unstable ankles, AND re-injury prevention.
-If you're billing for chronic instability, lace-up is the defensible choice.
+Lace-up ankle braces: This is the exception.
+Aetna covers lace-up ankle braces for acute injuries, chronically unstable ankles, and re-injury prevention.
+If your patient has chronic instability, a lace-up brace is your covered option — not an air-stirrup.

-Unna boot (CPT 29580): Covered for ankle sprains and soft tissue injuries.
-Not covered for ankle fractures, chronically unstable ankles, or re-injury prevention.
+CPT 29580 (Unna boot): Covered for ankle sprains and soft tissue injuries.
+Not covered for ankle fractures or for chronic instability.

 Coverage Indications at a Glance